Weebly Review for Small Businesses 2022

-Unfortunately, many business owners are initially attracted to Weebly because of its low starting price ($8 per month for the Connect plan).
+Unfortunately, many business owners are initially attracted to Weebly because of its low starting price (either the Free plan or the $6-per-month Personal plan).
 But as you can see, those low-cost plans are pretty sparse in terms of features.

-The Connect plan, for instance, is really only good for brick-and-mortar businesses that need a minimal online presence (we’re talking just a page or two).
+The Personal plan, for instance, is really only good for brick-and-mortar businesses that need a minimal online presence (we’re talking just a page or two).

-If your business makes money off your blog, you’ll definitely want Weebly Pro (or higher).
-With the Pro plan, you can register your own domain via Weebly, take advantage of unlimited storage, and enjoy more visual elements like video backgrounds.
+If your business makes money off your blog, you’ll definitely want Weebly Professional (or higher).
+With the Professional plan, you can register your own domain via Weebly, take advantage of unlimited storage, and enjoy more visual elements like video backgrounds.
 Plus, you get more Google analytics to help you track your site’s performance.

-But if you’re an e-commerce business, you simply won’t be able to get by with less than a Weebly Business plan.
+But if you’re an ecommerce business, you simply won’t be able to get by with less than a Weebly Performance plan.

-And then finally, there’s the Performance plan.
-This plan has basically everything you could need to run your online store, including integrated email marketing that lets you keep your loyal customers and members up to date with new content, products, and more.
+The Performance plan also has basically everything you could need to run your online store, including integrated email marketing that lets you keep your loyal customers and members up to date with new content, products, and more.